Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Introduction

 Markov decision processes have long been used as a model for actions taken by an agent (e.g., a robot) \citep{russel2010artificial}.
-More recently, this modeling assumption has also been used to power various estimators for off-policy evaluation of dynamic treatment rules; see, e.g., \citet{antos2008learning} and \citet{luckett2019estimating}. \citet{kallus2020double} emphasize that assuming Model \ref{mod:MDP} considerably improves available performance guarantees for off-policy evaluation, thus showing that working under Model \ref{mod:MDP} is desirable whenever the assumption is credible. \citet{liao2021off} provide an estimator of the long-term value of a policy under Model \ref{mod:MDP} with errors that converge as $O(1/\sqrt{nT})$, and prove a central limit theorem for it.
+More recently, this modeling assumption has also been used to power various estimators for off-policy evaluation of dynamic treatment rules; see, e.g., \citet{antos2008learning} and \citet{luckett2019estimating}. \citet{kallus2020double} emphasize that assuming Model \ref{mod:MDP} considerably improves available performance guarantees for off-policy evaluation, thus showing that working under Model \ref{mod:MDP} is desirable whenever the assumption is credible. \citet{kallus2022efficiently}, \citet{liao2021off} and \citet{liao2022batch} provide estimators of the long-term value of a policy under Model \ref{mod:MDP} with errors that converge as $O(1/\sqrt{nT})$, along with corresponding central limit theorems.
 However, there remain many settings---including in mobile health---where it is not realistic to assume that we observe the full relevant state, thus making methods justified by Model \ref{mod:MDP} inapplicable.

 The POMDP assumption is a weaker alternative to assuming Markovian structure, in that POMDPs allow for some relevant state variables to remain unobserved by the agent.
 Like Markov decision processes, POMDPs were originally introduced as a model for decisions taken by an agent, but in a situation where the agent needs to operate under uncertainty \citep{russel2010artificial}.
-The earliest investigations of POMDPs were focused on optimal control under uncertainty \citep{monahan1982state,smallwood1973optimal,sondik1978optimal}; later, these models were also used for planning-based artificial intelligence \citep{kaelbling1998planning}.
+The earliest investigations of POMDPs were focused on optimal control under uncertainty \citep{monahan1982state,smallwood1973optimal,sondik1978optimal}; later, these models were also used for planning-based artificial intelligence \citep{kaelbling1998planning} and single-agent dynamic discrete choice models \citep{connault2016hidden}.